Definition

 Why It Matters for Product Managers

 Without a design system, every team makes its own UI decisions.
 The result is a product that feels like three different apps stitched together.
-Users notice -- and it erodes trust.
+Users notice.
+And it erodes trust.
 Airbnb found this when they had 20+ variants of their date picker component before consolidating into their DLS (Design Language System).

 For PMs, the practical impact is speed.
 When your team can pull a pre-built, tested, accessible component instead of designing from scratch, you cut 2-4 days off every feature that touches standard UI patterns.
 The tradeoff is that someone has to maintain the system.
 Treat a design system like an internal product with its own backlog, team, and adoption metrics.